shhossain/computer_science/README.md

 share not only hardware but also information (files, databases, etc.).
-In short, this view of the operating system holds that its primary task is to keep track of which programs are using which resource, to grant resource requests, to account for usage and to mediate conflicting requests from different programs and users
+In short, this view of the operating system holds that its primary task is to keep track of which programs are using which resource, to grant resource requests, to account for usage and to mediate conflicting requests from different programs and users.
+For more on this see <a href="https://github.com/Francesco601/computer_science/tree/main/Operating%20Systems> here </a>

 ### Operating system as an extended machine
 The architecture of most computers at the machine-language level is primitive and awkward to